Pavel-Datsyuk-13/Pavel-Datsyuk-13/README.md

-Description of script /simulated data usage for Glycine project- Some scripts perform almost identically, but may be preferred depending on the objective.
+Description of scripts /simulated data usage for Glycine project- Some scripts perform almost identically, but may be preferred depending on the objective.
-Code and metioned data is in the zip file
+Code is in ZIP file, data is stored in google drive link.
-Nearly all of functions use Gannet and/or FID-A, which can be found at:
+Many all these functions require GANNET and/or FID-A, which can be found at:

 https://github.com/markmikkelsen/Gannet